Greenply Industries mulls price hike in April to offset risinginput costs

 “It is a volatile situation.
 There is a cost side pressure, we took a price hike of around three per cent in March and we will again evaluate the situation in April.
 If raw material prices do not come down then we may have to go in for another round of price hike,” Tulsian told BusinessLine.

-To maintain a margin, the company was passing on a large portion of the input cost increase to its customers over the last 10-12 months.
+To maintain a margin, the company passed on a large portion of the input cost increase to its customers over the last 10-12 months.

 “Though there is a time lag between the increase in input cost and the resultant price hike, overall we have been able to maintain our margins.
 Our margin was close to 9 per cent last year, and this year we expect it to be around 10 per cent,” he said.